nhsengland/datascience/docs/articles/posts/20241203_RISE_article.md

 For each image, we assigned a label based on the most common vote.
 If an image had six votes as a domestic cat, five as a domestic dog and three as wildlife, we would label it as a domestic cat.
 We defined confidence as the number of votes for that class divided by the total number of votes.
 For this example, that would be 6 / 14 which is approximately 43%.
 For each image, we also assigned a label based on if the users were shown a prediction when classifying the image, or if they were not.
 When all labels are considered, there were five images where the two most common classes had an equal number of votes.
 These images are shown in Figure 6.

 For this proof-of-concept piece, the argmax function built into numpy assigned each of these images a label.
 However, in future iterations of the tool we should handle these occurrences in a more sophisticated way.
-What this does demonstrate is that we really did generate some edge case images, one’s even humans struggle to classify.
+What this does demonstrate is that we really did generate some edge case images, ones even humans struggle to classify.

 | Labels              | Domestic Cat | Domestic Dog | Wildlife |
 |---------------------|--------------|--------------|----------|